Sequestration – Bankruptcy in Scotland

 Sequestration allows your debts to be written off after a fixed period of making monthly payments, from student loans and personal loans, to council tax and credit card debt.

 You must also turn all of your assets (belongings of worth) over to the agreement.
-To be eligible for sequestration, you must owe more than £3,000.
+To be eligible for sequestration, you must owe at least £3,000 in unsecured debt.

 A licensed Insolvency Practitioner (IP), also known as a trustee, will take control of your assets and liaise with your creditors (the people you owe money to) on your behalf.